himslm01/himslm01.github.io/kubernetes/traefik/traefik_with_manual_certificates.md

 kubectl kustomize . | kubectl apply -f -
 ```

-The whoami application should be visible at [http://your.host.name](http://your.host.name) - assuming any network configuration to route or NAT to your Træfik *Service* has been applied.
+The whoami application should be visible at `https://your.host.name` - assuming any DNS configuration, and network configuration to route or NAT to your Træfik *Service* has been applied.

 ### *Ingress* vs *IngressRoute*